27+ Crucial Financial Statistics (2021 Update)

 Financial Stress Statistics

 This statistic demonstrates the immense paradox that we live in today.
-If half of the citizens of one of the world’s most developed countries deal with financial burdens like these, what do financial stress statistics have to say about the rest of the world?
+If half of the citizens of one of the world’s most developed countries deal with financial burdens affecting their mental health, what do financial stress statistics have to say about the rest of the world?
 Unfortunately, very little data is available on this matter.

 In fact, many would prefer a visit to the dentist as opposed to having to talk about their financial situation with other people.
 It seems like opening up to this matter is a real problem, especially in countries where most people are in debt, or actively use credit cards, according to financial stress statistics.
 It is essential for society to renounce the stigma associated with financial talk, granted that speaking to your coworkers, friends, and relatives about your financial concerns is the best way to learn more about the market, and understand how your spending habits compare to those of other people.
 Similarly, we would like to take this opportunity to discuss a subject that is considered taboo in the workplace environment.
 As such, numerous employees avoid talking about their salary, yet doing so is the best way to ensure that you are not being underpaid.
 Knowing how much your coworkers make and how they manage can help in deciding whether to ask for a raise or switch jobs entirely.